jsj2008/jailbreak/README.md

 # Daily Updates

+* Monday, December 5th - 9:30 AM - I contacted Johnathan Levin about the purchase of his book on iOS Internals.
+Further research also provided me with Black Hat 2016 [remote web-based sandbox escape](https://www.blackhat.com/asia-17/briefings/schedule/#remotely-compromising-ios-via-wi-fi-and-escaping-the-sandbox-5284) for iOS by Marcos Grassi.
+This will help me greatly because I still need a web exploit for my jailbreak to be used by just visiting one website.

 * Friday, December 2nd - 2:00 PM - I looked at the code from the [Limera1n exploit](https://www.theiphonewiki.com/wiki/Limera1n_Exploit) made by [Geohot](https://en.wikipedia.org/wiki/George_Hotz).
 The code for the exploit is very short considering the amount of power a user as with this exploit as it is for iBoot and cannot be patched by a simple iOS software update.

 ```